Marin Oršulić

-Marin Oršulić (born 25 August 1987) is a Croatian footballer who most recently played as a defender for Seongnam FC in the K League 2.
+Marin Oršulić (born 25 August 1987) is a Croatian former professional footballer who played as a defender and currently manager of Segesta Sisak.

 Career

 Previously he played for NK Zagreb where he was the youngest team captain in First Croatian League.

 Khazar Lankaran

 In the winter transfer window of 2012–13 season, Oršulić joined Azerbaijan Premier League side Khazar Lankaran on a two-year contract.
 On 26 July 2013, following a defeat to Maccabi Haifa in the 2nd Qualifying round of the 2013–14 UEFA Europa League, Oršulić and all the foreign player left Khazar Lankaran whilst still having 18 months to run on his contract.

 CSKA Sofia

 In July 2014, Oršulić signed a one-year contract with Bulgarian club CSKA Sofia.

 Tromsø

 Oršulić went to Norway Tippeligaen side Tromsø IL, and signed with them on 14 August 2015.

 Seongnam FC

 On 3 Feb 2017, Seongnam FC announced their newest signing, Marin Oršulić.